georgegillams/georgegillams.co.uk/README.md

 Ensure a redis-instance is running.

 ```
-npm i
+yarn
-npm run dev
+yarn run dev
 ```

 Note that a prebuild script is used to transpile some dependencies.
 It will therefore take longer the first time you build it.

-`npm run dev` will set all necessary environment variables needed to run the application.
+`yarn run dev` will set all necessary environment variables needed to run the application.

 The front-end app is server-side rendered with React and interacts with the API via Redux middleware.